Associate Professor of History

 Or by appointment

 Ph.D., University of Minnesota

 B.A., University of Wisconsin, Madison

-Jennifer Guglielmo specializes in the histories of labor, race, women, migration, transnational cultures and activisms, and revolutionary social movements in the late 19th- and 20th-century United States.
-She has published on a range of topics, including working-class feminisms, anarchism, whiteness and the Italian diaspora.
+Jennifer Guglielmo is an award-winning author, teacher, and public historian.
+She specializes in the histories of labor, race, women, migration and revolutionary social movements in the late 19th- and 20th-century United States.
+She has published on a range of topics, including women’s organizing in garment, textile and domestic work, working-class feminisms, anarchism, whiteness and the Italian diaspora.